Prescription charges: Ireland

 The Drugs Payment Scheme ensures that a family ordinarily resident in Ireland has to pay no more than €100 per calendar month for a month's supply of prescribed medicines and medical appliances.
-Family means a person or a couple and their children aged under 18 (or under 23 if in full-time education) and any family member who has a physical or intellectual disability or an illness and is unable to fully maintain himself/herself.
+Family means a person or a couple and their children aged under 18 (or under 23 if in full-time education) and any family member who has a physical or intellectual disability or an illness and is unable to fully maintain themself.

 Those who are entitled to a medical card pay a government levy for each item dispensed.
 The levy is €2.00 up to a maximum of €20 per family per calendar month.
 The levy was reduced to €1.50 from April 2019 for medical card holders over the age of 70.

 The Over 70s prescription charge was reduced to €1, and the Drugs Payment Scheme cap reduced to €114, in 2020.

 The Long Term Illness Scheme provides free drugs, medicines and medical and surgical appliances for the treatment of specified conditions: